tyler274/rummage/docs/formats/commander/index.md

 This section documents the implementation of the Commander (EDH) format in Rummage, a multiplayer format that emphasizes social gameplay, unique deck construction constraints, and strategic depth.

+> **Note:** For a high-level overview of the Commander format rules without implementation details, see the [Commander-Specific Rules Reference](../../mtg_rules/commander_specific.md).

 ## Format Overview

 Commander (formerly known as Elder Dragon Highlander or EDH) is a sanctioned Magic: The Gathering format with these defining characteristics: